mjpieters/pyright-analysis/README.md

 $ uv tool install pyright-analysis
 ```

-Then generate a type compleness JSON report for your package, and transform the report into a graph:
+Then generate a type completeness JSON report for your package, and transform the report into a graph:

 ```sh
 $ pyright --outputjson --ignoreexternal --verifytypes PACKAGE > PACKAGE.json